 ![]() Figure 2 -- - Effects of elevated temperature on Dextrose Monohydrate Note that the anhydrous mass of the sample was calculated to be 180.16/198.18 * 250 = 227 grams.

-Propellant FormulationThe formulation of the basic KNDX propellant is the same as KNSU, that is, 65% KN (oxidizer) and 35% Dextrose (fuel/binder), by mass.
-This ratio was chosen based upon my experience with KNSU, representing a practical upper limit for "solids" loading, while maintaining good performance and burn rate characteristics.
+Propellant FormulationThe standard formulation of KNDX propellant is 65% potassium nitrate (KN) which serves as the oxidizer and 35% Dextrose (SB) which serves as the fuel and binder.
+This ratio of oxidizer to fuel mass represents a practical upper limit for "solids" loading of a sugar binder, while maintaining good performance and burn rate characteristics.
 A higher O/F ratio, and thus higher "solids" loading, may give slightly enhanced performance, but leads to a thicker consistency of the melted mixture (slurry).
 This makes casting more difficult.
 The effect of using a lower O/F ratio is reduced performance and a slower burning rate.
-However, the slurry has a thinner consistency, which makes casting easier.
-It is therefore suggested that those who are casting this propellant for the first time try the 60/40 O/F ratio.
-Potassium nitrate (KN), also known as saltpetre, is a commonly used chemical (used, for example, for pickling meats, and in toothpaste for "sensitive teeth") and as such is quite readily available.
-Other uses for potassium nitrate are for hydroponics, and in gardening for raising the nitrate level of soils.
+However, the slurry has a thinner consistency, which makes casting a bit easier.
+Potassium nitrate, also known as saltpetre, is a commonly used chemical (used, for example, for pickling meats, and in toothpaste for "sensitive teeth").
 I’ve purchased potassium nitrate in 2 kg. lots at a veterinary chemical supply store.
-It is also available at many pharmacies, sold typically in 100 gram or 8 oz. tins.
-Potassium nitrate is also sold as 14-0-45 fertilizer at farm supply stores, typically 98-99% pure (some manufacturers label it as 13-0-46 or similar).
-This is by far the most economical form (cost =$30CAD for 20kg bag), and the performance is no different that purer grade.
-Other commercial sources for potassium nitrate are listed in my Links webpage.Recent experimentation has shown that stump-remover is a viable source of potassium nitrate, at least the particular brand tested (Wilson's).
-Stump-remover is readily available at garden shops, home renovation outlets, and some hardware stores.
-Before use, however, the product must be washed in methanol to remove the caustic coating.
-It is important to note that 9% of the mass of dextrose monohydrate is bound water.
+Potassium nitrate is also sold as 14-0-45 fertilizer at farm supply stores, typically 98-99% pure.
+This is by far the most economical form, and the performance is generally no different that purer grades.
+Sadly, nowadays the sale of potassium nitrate has had restrictions placed on it, making it more challenging for prospective rocket engineers to carry on their calling.
+Good fortune does shine on those who deserve it, however.
+It turns out that it is not difficult to synthesize potassium nitrate from a commonly available, non-regulated fertilizer (click for more information).It is important to note that 9% of the mass of dextrose monohydrate is bound water.
 As such, the ratio of potassium nitrate to dextrose monohydrate must be adjusted to achieve a given oxidizer/fuel (O/F) ratio.
 In other words, the required amount of dextrose monohydrate required in the mixture must be multiplied by 1.1, which is the ratio of Molecular Weights (198.18/180.16).
 For example, if 100 grams of KNDX propellant of 65/35 O/F ratio is required, the quantity of dextrose monohydrate required is 0.35 * 100 * 1.1 = 38.5 grams.
-Alternatively, the dextrose monohydrate can be dessicated to form anhydrous dextrose.
-The dessicating process drives out most of the water, allowing the unaltered fraction of 35% dextrose to be used.
-Dessicating is done by spreading the dextrose monohydrate onto a cooking sheet, to a maximum depth of 1 cm, then placing this into a preheated oven set at 80oC (175 oF.) for 2 hours.
-Once cooled, the resulting caked lumps may be broken up using an electric coffee grinder.
+Instead of using dextrose monohydrate, it has been found to be more expedient to use the dessicated form: anhydrous dextrose.
+Dessicating serves to drives out the water, allowing the unaltered fraction of 35% dextrose to be used.
+Dessicating is readily done by spreading dextrose monohydrate onto a cooking sheet, to a maximum depth of 2 cm, then placing this into a preheated oven set at 80oC (175 oF.) for between 1 and 1.5 hours.
+Once cooled, the resulting caked lumps may be reduced to a fine powder by using a flour sifter or by rubbing inside a strainer.
 Preparation and Mixing

-For the first method, the two consituents are blended together in a single container.
-I built an electric rotating mixer for this purpose (Figure 4).
-The powdered mixture is loaded into a tupperware container, then secured to the rotating drum with rubber bands, and, then allowed to mix for several hours.
-As a guideline, I allowed one hour per hundred grams of powdered mixture.
+After individually weighing out the two constituents, the two are blended together in a single container.
+Complete mixing of the two is necessary for optimum and consistent performance.
+I built an electric tumbler for this purpose (Figure 4).
+The powdered mixture is loaded into a tupperware container, then secured to the rotating drum with rubber bands, then tumbled for several hours.
+The tumbler rotates at 30 RPM.
+As a guideline, I allow one hour per hundred grams of powdered mixture.
+Once the mixing operation has been completed, the powdered mixture is transferred immediately to a closed container for safe storage.
+At this stage, the mixture is readily combustible amd sensible precautions are observed to keep it away from any possible ignition sources.

-(click for larger image) For Dextrose monohydrate-based, the oil-bath (or thermostat) temperature should be in the range of 125-130oC., and for anhydrous Dextrose-based, it should be in the range of 150-155 oC.
-A candy thermometer is ideal for monitoring the temperature of the oil-bath or propellant slurry.
-An electronic thermocouple temperature meter is even better.
-The casting procedure involves first preheating the oil (or deep fryer) to the required temperature, and maintaining this temperature +/- 5 degrees.
-Then, starting with a small amount, the powdered mix is added, and stirred often to assist melting.
-One this has melted, more powdered mix is added.
-Stirring often helps facilitate melting.
+The casting process involves heating of the powdered mixture until it becomes molten, then casting into a mould to produce the propellant grain of the desired shape.
+The required temperature that the mixture must attain is just above the melting point of dextrose.
+The potassium nitrate, which has a much higher melting point, remains as solid particles that partly dissolve in the dextrose.
+The result is a slurry of solid oxidizer particles suspended in liquid dextrose medium.
+Heating the mixture is done using a thermostatically controlled electric "deep fryer".
+A thermostatically controlled skillet may also used for heating KNDX.
+It is essential, from a long-term safety consideration, that only a thermostatically controlled heating vessel with no exposed elements be used for heating propellant, the critical intent being that no exposed heating surface is of significantly higher temperature than the melting point of the propellant. ![]() (click for larger image) For Dextrose monohydrate-based, the casting temperature should be in the range of 125-135oC., and for anhydrous Dextrose-based, it should be in the range of 135-145 oC.
+To monitor the temperature of the heated slurry, a dial-type candy thermometer, a digital thermometer equipped with a probe sensor, or an infrared thermometer may be used.
+I've used all three types and have found the infrared thermometer to be the most convenient.
+The casting procedure involves first preheating the deep fryer or skillet to the required temperature, and maintaining this temperature +/- 5 degrees.
+Then, starting with about half the total amount, the powdered mix is added, and stirred often to assist melting.
+Once this has melted, the remaining powdered mix is added.
+Stirring helps facilitate melting.
 The initial colour of the melted slurry is nearly colourless, but begins to turn off-white colour as slight caramelization commences.
 Eventually, the colour will become that of ivory, as the whole mixture becomes fully molten, and is ready to be cast.
 A colour darker than this implies that the mixture has been heated too long, as caramelization is a function of time as well as temperature.
 Once all the powdered mixture has been incorporated into the melt, it is further heated and stirred, to eliminate any lumps that may be present.
 An additional five to ten minutes of heating will bring the slurry up to the casting temperature.
 Note that the slurry will not become fluid enough to pour.
 The consistency will remain quite thick, and must be simultaneously poured and scooped with a spoon or spatula onto the funnel, and allowed to flow into the mould.
-Immediately after loading, the coring tool would be inserted into the mould, making certain it is fully inserted all the way down.
+Immediately after loading, the coring tool is inserted into the mould, making certain it is fully inserted all the way down.
 This completes the casting operation.
 The mixture is then allowed to cool and harden.
-The entire casting operation, from start of melting, to final pouring, usually took me about 1/2 hour with the oil bath method, 10-15 minutes if heated directly in the deep fryer.

-![]() As with KNSU propellant, the KNDX propellant should be removed from the casting mould and the bore rod extracted as soon as the material has fully solidified (typically 45 - 60 minutes).
-It is not necessary for the cast propellant to "cure" for an extended period of time, as is required with KNSB.
-Casting dextrose-based propellant has an additional advantage over casting sucrose-based propellant -- the heated slurry does not 'freeze' nearly as rapidly, resulting in easier casting and a better final product.
-The cast propellant solidifies quite soon after cooling begins, in a similar manner to KNSU.
-For the neophyte who has never cast any sugar-based propellants, it is suggested that the grain casting process be first practiced using INERT propellant.
-The INERT propellant is prepared in exactly the same manner as KNDX (or KNSU or KNSB), with the important exception that table salt (sodium chloride) is substituted for the potassium nitrate.
-This "propellant" melts and casts in a similar manner to the genuine thing, however, INERT propellant is completely non-combustible and inexpensive.
 Casting Dextrose monohydrate-based propellant The heating experiments that were conducted on samples of dextrose monohydrate clearly showed that water of hydration which was released upon heating required appreciable time to fully evaporate.
 The implication is that propellant prepared with dextrose monohydrate will have some moisture remaining in the cast propellant unless it is heated long enough to ensure that all the moisture has been driven off.
 Otherwise, exactly how much water remains once the propellant has been cast cannot be known for certain.
 The presence of moisture in the propellant affects certain characteristics.
 It has been demonstrated by experiments, and by theoretical analysis, that moisture affects the following:

 The following temperatures were measured during the casting process, utilizing a thermocouple, and are compared to sucrose-based:

 In order to eliminate all residual water from the dextrose monohydrate, it is necessary to heat the melted propellant for a sufficiently long period of time.
 But how long a heating period?
 Fortunately, there does seem to be an indicator of the dessicated condition.
 In Figure 2, it is seen that when all the moisture has been eliminated (mass=anhydrous mass), decomposition commences.
 At this point, it was observed during the investigation that the colour of the sample showed a tinge of yellow, which soon became more pronounced as the sample was heated further.
 Therefore, if the propellant is heated until this colour change commences, it is assured that nearly all the moisture has been driven off.
-Casting Anhydrous Dextrose-based propellant Certainly the most obvious way to ensure that the cast propellant has minimal residual moisture is to eliminate all the water beforehand.
+Casting Anhydrous Dextrose-based propellant Certainly the best way to ensure that the cast propellant has minimal residual moisture is to eliminate all the water beforehand.
 This is done by preparing the propellant mixture using anhydrous dextrose, rather than dextrose monohydrate.
 Another advantage is that no adjustment to the O/F ratio is required in weighing out the constituents, as is required with the monohydrate.
 When casting the propellant, somewhat greater heating is required before melting will commence.
 In fact, melting initiates at the known melting point of dextrose (not surprisingly).
 The following temperatures have been measured during the casting process:

 The cast propellant should be in the colour range between ivory (#FFFFF0) and beige (#F5F5DC), as illustrrated in Figure 6 below: